Workplace bullying: Financial costs to employers

-Researcher Tamara Parris discusses how employers need to be more attentive in managing various discordant behaviors such as bullying in the workplace, as they not only create a financial cost to the organization, but also erode the company's human resource assets.
+Researcher Tamara Parris discusses how employers need to be more attentive in managing various discordant behaviours such as bullying in the workplace, as they not only create a financial cost to the organization, but also erode the company's human resource assets.
 In an effort to bring about change in the workplace, Flynn discusses how employers need to not only support regulations set in place but also need to support their staff when such instances occur.

 By country

-Workplace bullying is known in some Asian countries as: